SpitFire-666/Toshiba-T3200SX/README.md

 _If you're going to go with a crappy HDD, at least let us swap it out easily!
 Who designed this stupid thing?!_

+- ℹRemove RAM modules (well at least the left one)
 - Undo the cable clasp (gold screw), you can use a right angle screw driver (I used multi-grips with and a screwdriver bit)
 - You should now be able to release the cables and rotate the screen/top section 90 degrees (barely enough to work with)
 - Release the power connector from the mainboard - this will give a little more wiggle room (note, the screen connector cannot be unplugged 😠)